About the School

 The curriculum at Ludlow School comprises a broad range of learning experiences.
 A personalised, accessible curriculum offer, in conjunction with high-quality teaching, offers challenge and impacts positively on learning and progress.
 The curricular experience will prepare our students for an evolving wider world.

-We have a particularly strong intervention programme, an enrichment programme for our more able students, as well as “Session 6s” to assist Year 11 students achieve their goals.
-Since 2012, we have consistently closed the gaps of achievement between our disadvantaged students and those with special educational needs, and our other students.
+We have a particularly strong intervention programme, an enrichment programme for our more able students, as well as coaching and mentoring to assist Year 11 students achieve their goals.
+We consistently close the gaps of achievement between our disadvantaged students and those with special educational needs, and our other students.
 We pride ourselves on the quantity and quality of after-school activities we are able to offer in a wide variety of areas.

 We believe that the total educational experience of our students is vitally important to ensure that, upon leaving us, they have the necessary knowledge, skills, attitudes and attributes to succeed in whichever area they wish.
 We also take the safety of our community very seriously.
 The school aims to help parents understand that the school, like all others, has a duty to safeguard and promote the welfare of all students; we are sure that you will join us in this partnership.